Representations of Solvable Subgroups of PSL(3,C): Representations of upper triangular groups

-Now we deal with \textbf{subcases kmn(4)}.
-The following proposition describes the simplest forms we can assume for $\Gamma_p$, up to conjugation.
+Now we deal with subcases kmn(4).
+The following proposition describes the form of $\Gamma_p$, up to conjugation.
+Its proof is straight-forward, and its based on Lemma 2.3 and 2.5 of \cite{barrera2022}.

-\begin{prop} Let $\Gamma\subset U_+$ be a complex Kleinian group such that $\Gamma_p$ is conjugated to a group $\Gamma^{\ast}_W$ for some discrete additive subgroup $W\subset\C^2$, as in (4) of Theorem \ref{thm_descripcion_parte_parabolica}.
-Then $\Gamma_p$ is conjugated to one of the following groups:
+\begin{prop} Let $\Gamma\subset U_+$ be a complex Kleinian group such that $\Gamma_p$ is conjugate to a dual torus group $\mathcal{T}^{\ast}(W)$ for some discrete additive subgroup $W\subset\C^2$, as in (4) of Theorem \ref{thm_descripcion_parte_parabolica}.
+Then $\Gamma_p$ is conjugate to one of the following groups:

 \begin{multicols}{2} \begin{enumerate}[(i)] \item $\Gamma_1=\prodint{g_{1,0},g_{0,1}}$. \item $\Gamma_2=\prodint{g_{0,1},g_{0,y}}$, with $y\nin\R$. \item $\Gamma_3=\prodint{g_{1,0},g_{x,0}}$, with $x\nin\R$. \item $\Gamma_4=\prodint{g_{1,0}}$. \item $\Gamma_5=\prodint{g_{0,1}}$. \end{enumerate} \end{multicols}